-The Framebuffer pane shows the contents of the currently bound framebuffer.
-Depending on the item you select in the Commands pane, it can show onscreen or offscreen framebuffers.
+The Framebuffer pane shows the contents of the currently-bound framebuffer.
+Depending on the item you select in the Commands pane, the Framebuffer pane can show onscreen or offscreen framebuffers.

 When you select a command in the Commands pane, the Framebuffer pane displays the contents of the framebuffer after that call finishes.
-If you select a group, it displays the framebuffer after the last call in that group finishes.
+If you select a command group, it displays the framebuffer that best represents the group.
+Typically, this is the framebuffer after the last call in the group finishes.

-If the framebuffer contains undefined data, you’ll see diagonal bright green lines, as shown in figure 5.
+If the framebuffer contains undefined data, you’ll see diagonal bright green lines, as shown below.

 |Flips the image vertically.|

 |Saves the image to a file.|